jburguete/mpcotool/0.8.0/README.md

 1. Select adequate versions:
 > $ export AUTOCONF_VERSION=2.69 AUTOMAKE_VERSION=1.15

-2. Then, in a MSYS2 terminal, follow steps 1 to 4 of the previous Debian Linux
+2. Then, in a terminal, follow steps 1 to 4 of the previous Debian Linux 8.0 section.

 Microsoft Windows 7 (with MSYS2)
 ________________________________